Fast-Trips/fast-trips/README.md

 C:\Users\lzorn\Documents\fast-trips>python fasttrips\Run.py stochastic 1 fasttrips\Examples\Springfield\configs\A\config_ft.txt fasttrips\Examples\Springfield\networks\vermont fasttrips\Examples\Springfield\demand\general fasttrips\Examples\Springfield\configs\A\pathweight_ft.txt fasttrips\Examples\test_scenario\output
 ```

+## Example Scenarios

+Fast-Trips comes with a handful of scenarios in the `fasttrips/Examples` directory to use as examples or get your started.
+They can be viewed at a high-level using the [jupyter notebooks](http://jupyter.org/) contained in that directory.
+Note that these notebooks may require you to install additional Python packages such as [jupyter](http://jupyter.org/), [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/), and [bokeh](https://bokeh.pydata.org/en/latest/).

+### Springfield
+The Springfield scenario is what many of our tests use and is meant to be a generic example with enough complexity and modes to flex Fast-Trips muscles, but not too complex to understand what is going on.

 #### Springfield Network

 The hypothetical 5-zone example network was developed to help code development.
 It has a total of three transit routes (one rail and two bus) with two or three stops each.
 There are also two park-and-ride (PnR) locations.

 ![alt text](/fasttrips/Examples/Springfield/networks/vermont/test_network.png "Transit Example Network")